Deratiseur/Tatoos/Readme.md

 A trader that sells single-use tattoos that can make pcs OVERPOWEFUL.

-You'll find him in BG2 in the thieves' hideout, in the shadows in the same room as the black market vendor.
+You'll find him in BG2 outside the thieves' guild, to the south under the shady courtyard.

 You'll find him in Black Pits 2, away from the merchants' circle.